What to Expect on Sunday

 Your children may visit a faith-development class (concurrent with the worship service) or attend the service with you.
 MLUC provides care for infants and children under age 3 during Sunday services.
 Faith-development programs for children and teens meet at the same time as Sunday services.
 Youth group for grades 9 through 12 also meets on Sunday evenings.

 Several times throughout the year, all ages gather for a multigenerational service.
 Faith-development classes do not meet on these Sundays; children attend the services with their parents.

 What are services like?

-Our services usually include a musical prelude, hymns from the Unitarian Universalist hymnals, music performed by the church choirs and member or visiting musicians, an invocation, readings, prayer and meditation, a sermon, a benediction, and a musical postlude.
+Our services usually include a musical prelude, hymns from the Unitarian Universalist hymnals, music performed by the church choirs and members, our Music Director Dr. Vincent Craig, or visiting musicians, an invocation, readings, prayer and meditation, a sermon, a benediction, and a musical postlude.
 There are some specific parts of our service that you may want to know a bit more about before your visit:

 - Candles of Community: During our services, we invite members to come forward and light Candles of Community to share with the congregation personal joys, celebrations, sorrows, or concerns.
 Such sharing brings us closer together, invites the support of others, and strengthens the bonds of our community.